 Crime is something which never goes away.
 Sadly, there will always be a need for high or maximum security prisons in the UK and elsewhere.
 Prison breaks are less common than you might think, but for the sake of keeping an innocent public safe, it’s important that the most dangerous people incarcerated are kept far aware from causing any further harm.

 There are a handful of incredibly secure prisons in the UK.
 As violent crime and misdemeanour continue to perpetuate, it’s still important for the British justice system to keep a lid on those who are dangerous to society.
 Without a controversial ‘death row’ or capital punishment system in modern UK society, prisons need to be more secure than ever.

-Here are a few interesting facts about the most secure prisons in the UK, and what makes them so scary to inmates – and something of a relief to innocent citizens on the outside!
+Here are 13 interesting facts about the UK’s most secure prisons, and what makes them so scary to inmates – and something of a relief to innocent citizens on the outside!

-Do you have any interesting facts about the UK’s most secure prisons that we’ve not mentioned?
+Do you have any interesting (or fun!) facts about the UK’s most secure prisons that we’ve not mentioned?
 Share them here in the comments section below!

 Do you enjoy the macabre and the unusual?
 Then check out these grisly facts about the death penalty